redis/docs/content/integrate/write-behind/configuration-guide.md

         user: <db-user>         # database user
         password: <db-password> # database password
         # connect_args:     # optional connection parameters passed to the driver - these are driver specific
-        # query_args:       # optional parameters for SQL query execution - typically not required for RDI operation
+        # query_args:       # optional parameters for SQL query execution - typically not required for Write-behind operation
 ```

 ### For non-relational datastores